pimlie/nuxt-optout/README.md

 The Nuxt.js core-team takes privacy already very seriously, this is shown because f.e. we ask users to explicitly opt-in instead of requiring users to opt-out.
 We explicitly choose to make it as easy as possible for users to opt-out of sending telemetry.

 We are fully aware of any privacy issues that may arise from embedding telemetry.
-We simply can't deny that to spent our time most efficiently we need to know how people are using Nuxt.js, including telemetry is somewhat of a necessary evil.
-Otherwise we risk spending weeks of our time developping a new feature which will then only be used by a small percentage of all Nuxt.js users.
+Including telemetry is somewhat of a necessary evil, we simply can't deny that to spent our time most efficiently we need to know how people are using Nuxt.js.
+Otherwise we risk spending weeks of our time developping a new feature which will then only be used by a small fraction of all Nuxt.js users.

 So we kindly ask you to enable telemetry whenever possible.
-Having you send us anonymous telemetry helps us greatly with knowing which parts of Nuxt.js deserves the most attentions.
-Also because it's the only way to ensure we are also getting feedback from people who are not active on Github or Discord.
+Having you send us anonymous telemetry helps us greatly with knowing which parts of Nuxt.js deserves the most attention.
+Also because it gives us some assurance that we are also collecting feedback from people who are not active on Github or Discord.

 See the [@nuxt/telemetry](https://github.com/nuxt/telemetry#why-collecting-telemetry) readme [for more information](https://github.com/nuxt/telemetry#sensitive-data)